...

 When To Seek Support

 It’s important to note that everyone responds to trauma differently, and there is no “right” way to react.
 However, if these reactions are interfering with an individual’s daily life or causing significant distress, it may be helpful to seek professional support from a mental health provider.
-Treatment approaches such as EMDR, cognitive-behavioral therapy, and other forms of trauma-focused therapy can be highly effective in helping individuals to manage and overcome the impact of trauma on their lives.

 Lindsey Gould, LMSW-C, NBCCH